 Don’t My Dues Pay for the Parks and Pools?

 The Metro District is responsible for maintaining the parks and pools.
 The Metro District is funded through property taxes and program fees.
 HOA dues fund the Master Association.
 While the Master Association may fund capital improvements to parks (such as replacing irrigation systems) and pools (such as purchasing a new boiler) the daily operational expenses of the parks and pools is not funded by the Master Association, or dues.
 Because the parks and pools are free for residents to use, they do not generate revenue to offset the costs of operation.
 As such, taxes are used to fund these amenities for the community.

 Why is There No Information on the Cost of Trails, and Couldn’t We Save Money that Way?
 Will this Money be Used to Build More Trails?

-You will not see any information on the cost of trails in the mill levy materials because open space management, including trail building and maintenance, is a function of the Master Association.
+You will not see any information on the cost of trails in the mill levy materials because open space management, including trail building and maintenance on private open space trails, is a function of the Master Association.
 The Master Association is funded with HOA dues.
 The mill levy funds the Metro District through property taxes.
 Cutting trail maintenance or building would not impact the Metro District’s budget.
 Additionally, the mill levy funding would not go toward Master Association trail maintenance or trail building.